KimWI/jtbubl/README.md

 # ROM Generation

-Each core in the releases folder continues files for linux and windows to generate the ROM file starting from a MAME set.
-Follow the instructions of that file.
-There are also MRA files available in the rom/mra folder.
+Use the MRA files available in the rom/mra folder.
 MRA files are the recommended way.
 Use the MRA-to-ROM converter from Sebdel if your device does not accept MRA files natively.

 # SD Card

 For MiST copy the file core.rbf to the SD card at the root directory.
 Copy also the rom you have generated with the name JTGNG.rom.
 It will get loaded at start.
 Make sure to have a recent version of MiST/SiDi firmware.

-# Extras

-You can press F12 to bring the OSD menu up.
-You can turn off music, or sound effects with it.
-By default, a screen filter makes the screen look closer to an old tube monitor.
-If you turn it off you will get sharp pixels.
-Note that if you switch from sharp to soft pixels you will need a couple of seconds to get your eyes used as the brain initially perceives this as an out of focus image compared to the old one.

 # Modules